Overview

 const config = {

-// opt-in for the synchronous version
+// synchronous version

 getInitialValueInEffect: false,